-- C.3.9.1.2.1 The Contractor shall provide for the removal of snow less than six (6) inches as a Basic Service.
-The Contractor shall ensure all sidewalks, stairways, and parking lots are clear of all snow and ice at least thirty (30) minutes prior to the commencement of building business hour and as needed throughout the duration of the inclement weather.
+- C.3.9.1.2.1 The Contractor shall provide for the removal of snow less than six (6) inches as a Basic Service when internal onsite Contractor staff is used to perform the services in full or in part.
+Services shall be fully reimbursable when the Contractor is released by the COTR and when external snow removal contractors are utilized to perform the services, regardless of the volume.
+Reimbursement amount shall be in accordance with the hourly rates provided in section B.4.4.1 Excess of 6" Snow Removal.
+The Contractor shall ensure all sidewalks, stairways, and parking lots are clear of all snow and ice at least thirty (30) minutes prior to the commencement of building business hour or as directed by the COTR and as needed throughout the duration of the inclement weather.
 The Contractor shall remove snow from the premises if the accumulation will result in blocked parking spaces or sidewalks. - C.3.9.1.2.2 The Contractor shall not dump snow on or near trees, shrubbery, ground cover, or flowerbed areas.
 In the event of heavy accumulation, use of a subcontractor is acceptable, pending COTR approval.
 All chemicals used shall be in accordance with Federal Specifications and local codes.
 Snow shall be removed from the premises if the accumulation will result in blocked parking spaces or sidewalks.
 The Contractor shall dispose of such snow and/or ice in accordance with the laws and ordinances of the District of Columbia.

 - C.3.9.1.2.3 The Contractor shall not injure, damage, or destroy government property.
 The Contractor shall be responsible for all damage to property, grounds and landscaping caused by equipment or the application of chemicals for ice and snow removal.
 All chemicals used shall be in accordance with Federal Specifications and local codes.
 The Contractor shall use magnesium chloride ice-melt products on concrete only and sand on asphalt only.
-If the Contractor intends to use other environmentally friendly pretreatment materials, they should be included in the Project Management Plan and approved by the Department. - C.3.9.1.2.4 The Contractor shall be held responsible for all damage to property, grounds and landscape caused by equipment or the application of chemicals for ice and snow removal.
+If the Contractor intends to use other environmentally friendly pretreatment materials, they should be included in the Project Management Plan and approved by the Department.

+- C.3.9.1.2.4 The Contractor shall be held responsible for all damage to property, grounds and landscape caused by equipment or the application of chemicals for ice and snow removal.

-C.3.9.1.3 Excess Snow Removal Plan
+- C.3.9.1.3 Excess Snow Removal Plan

-- C.3.9.1.3.1 The Contractor shall develop and include an excess snow removal plan for the review and approval of the COTR.
+- C.3.9.1.3.1 Removal of excess snow is six (6) inches or more per event according to the national weather services.
+The Contractor shall develop and include an excess snow removal plan for the review and approval of the COTR.
 The plan shall address or include the Contractor's plan for the following:

 - a.
 Contractor's representatives by name and telephone number for contact twenty-four (24) hours a day, seven (7) days a week;

 - b.
 Lot Clearing;

 - c.
 Hand Shoveling;

 - d.
 Time Constraints;

 - e.
 Standby Operations;

 - f.
 Accident Prevention;

 - g.
 Management/Supervisory Plan;

 - h.
-Communications Plan:
+Communications Plan;

 - i.
 Ice Control and Removal Method; and

 - j.
 Coordination with other District agencies including MPD.

 - C.3.9.1.3.2 If all snow and/or ice is not removed from a facility area, Contractor shall be responsible, after a storm, for providing daily maintenance in order to prevent piles or drifts on paved surfaces.
 Such maintenance shall include the pushing back of snow piles to create additional snow storage with bobcats and/or tractors.
 Such efforts shall continue on a daily basis until 85% of the snow is melted and/or no ice remains on the property.

-C.3.9.1.3.3 RESERVED
+C.3.9.1.3.3 Performance Validation